Dual Box Embeddings for the Description Logic EL++: Background and Related Work

+Several ontology embedding methods for DL semantics have been proposed by learning geometric models.
+ELEm \cite{kulmanov2019embeddings} is among the first to embed \el, and \emelpp \cite{mondala2021emel++} extends ELEm by considering role inclusion axioms.
+However, both methods represent concepts as high-dimensional balls, which have the disadvantage of not being closed under intersection.
+Our concept representation based on boxes has previously been used in the two recent methods BoxEL \cite{xiong2022box} and ELBE \cite{peng2022description}. \citet{mondala2021emel++} is the only other technique we are aware of that also models role inclusion axioms; the other methods consider only a smaller subset of \el\@.
+All previous methods simply model roles (binary relations) by a single vector-based translation as in TransE~\citep{bordes2013translating}, which fails to faithfully capture one-to-many, many-to-one, and many-to-many relations \citep{wang2014knowledge,lin2015learning}.
+We use box-based modeling in combination with bump vectors to address the above problem, achieving better performance in ontology completion.

 Going beyond \el, \citet{ozcep2020Cone} introduce a cone-based model for the more expressive DL \alc; however, their contribution is mainly theoretical since they provide neither an implementation nor an evaluation.
 Embed2Reason~\citep{garg2019quantum} is another embedding approach for \alc\ ontologies based on quantum logic~\citep{birkhoff1936Logic}.
 In contrast to our work, its focus is on ABox instead of subsumption reasoning.
-There also exist a variety of other embedding approaches for OWL ontologies that differ from our approach in that they rely on textual annotation data and do not model logical structure directly~\citep{smaili2018Onto2Vec,smaili2019opa2vec,chen2021owl2vec}.

-\textbf{KG embedding models.} KG embedding models, e.g.,~\citep{bordes2013translating,yang2015embedding,trouillon2016Complex,balazevic2019TuckER,abboud2020boxe}, aim to solve the problem of KG completion and can be thought of as modelling only the relational part of an ontology ABox.
-Some KG embedding methods take background knowledge into account and are therefore more similar to ontology embedding techniques.
-However, most of these methods only support logical rules concerning relations~\citep{rocktaschel2015Injecting,wang2015Knowledge,guo2016Jointly,nayyeri2020Fantastic,nayyeri2021LogicENN}, whereas ontologies primarily contain subsumptions between concepts.
-Furthermore, these methods can only be applied in the setting of link prediction, whereas ontology embeddings also allow predicting novel conceptual information or logical background knowledge itself.
+Finally, it is worth mentioning that in comparison with all these DL embedding works, we conduct a more thorough evaluation by considering predicting subsumptions between not only named concepts, but also named concepts and complex concepts involving logical operators.